bcit-ltc/infrastructure-documentation/docs/3_infrastructure/infrastructure-details.md

 The cluster was installed without configuration files; all configuration was added through the GUI and is not recorded.

-### Testing

-One node has been reserved for testing - whatever that may be.

 ## Research/Experimental

-### Nomad server
+Some example projects being researched:

+* **Nomad server**

     Nomad is an alternative workload orchestrator that has been deployed as an R&D project.
 See <https://learn.hashicorp.com/nomad>

-### Waypoint server
+* **Waypoint server**

     Waypoint is a development/deployment/release pipeline tool that has been deployed as a Nomad workload for R&D. See <https://learn.hashicorp.com/waypoint>.

+* **Consul service mesh**

+* **HAProxy Ingress Controller**